 The most common material for construction of outdoor shutters is Western Red Cedar.
 This aromatic wood is resistant to both insects and decay.
 We use 99.5% knot free Grade B and better Western Red Cedar, resulting in straight handsome panels.
 Time-tested Cedar shutters paint and stain nicely and will endure harsh outdoor conditions.

 This wood is the most luxurious choice for exterior shutters.
 African Mahogany is one of the strongest, moisture-resistant woods available.
 Because of its straight, beautifully nuanced tight reddish-brown grain, mahogany shutters are the best choice for staining or finishing with a natural finish.
 Use of 99% percent knot free Select and Better African Mahogany results in our highest grade wood exterior window shutters.

 Pine exterior wooden shutters are offered as an economical alternative to the three premium species.
 Use of 99.9% knot free Grade C and better hand-selected Southern Yellow Pine results in stable attractive shutters.
 The life expectancy of Pine shutters is shorter than our other options.
 A quality finish properly maintained will extend the length of service.

-* Wood raised panel and grooved panel shutters integrate composite panel inserts.
+* Grooved panel and raised panel shutters incorporate composite panel inserts.